mdancho84/mdancho84.github.io/_posts/2023-12-16-ab-testing-in-r.md

 image_preview: "/assets/073_statistical_test_selection.jpg"

 ---
 Hey guys, welcome back to my [R-tips newsletter](https://learn.business-science.io/r-tips-newsletter).
-In today's R-Tip, I'm sharing how to do A/B Testing in R using the `infer` package.
-Let's go!
+In today's R-Tip, I'm sharing how to do A/B Testing in R. Let's go!

 ### Table of Contents